-We, the Arias family, came to traditional foods and urban farming first through our slow-food Food Cart, Fold Crêperie way back in 2003-6.
-We were one of the first food-carts to use organic farm-based ingredients and Slow food principles in our cooking or to appear in a gourmet food magazine.
-When I, Krista, was interviewed (without my knowing it of course) by Nancy Rommelmann of Bon Appetite magazine in 2005 I told her that what she saw wasn’t actually a business, or even a restaurant, but a large scale sculptural piece, an art installation.
+I came to traditional foods and urban farming first through my slow-food Food Cart, Fold Crêperie way back in 2003-6.
+I was one of the first food-carts to use organic farm-based ingredients and Slow food principles in my cooking or to appear in a gourmet food magazine.
+When I was interviewed (without my knowing it of course) by Nancy Rommelmann of Bon Appetite magazine in 2005, I told her that what she saw wasn’t actually a business, or even a restaurant, but a large scale sculptural piece, an art installation.
 It was a culture jam.

-After we had our first baby, miss Felix Kalypso, we knew we had to move on so we could include our daughter in our daily shennanigans (apparently kids in the kitchen is dangerous to public health).
-So, we sold our cart and crêpe burners and after some exploration delved into traditional foods and farming.
-We started fermenting our at-home crêpe batters and increased our flock of chickens from 2 to 7.
-We got goats and taught ourselves to make cheese.
+After I had my first baby, miss Felix Kalypso, I knew I had to move on so I could include my daughter in my daily shennanigans (apparently kids in the kitchen is dangerous to public health).
+So, I sold my cart and crêpe burners and after some exploration delved into traditional foods and farming.
+I started fermenting my at-home crêpe batters and increased our flock of chickens from 2 to 7.
+We got goats and I taught myself to make cheese.
 We mulched.
 We dug.
 We gathered and brewed.
-We truly reinvented ourselves and our family.
+I truly reinvented myself and my family.
 We remembered ancient realities and remedies for modern times . . .

 . . . and we had some help.

 Over our last 10+ years in being food and farming rebels, we have discovered some truly inspirational texts, books that have survived the test of time and still hold a special place in our hearts and minds.
 We want to share them with you here: